MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-data-security-posture-prepare.md

 - After files are updated in the discovered resources, data is refreshed within eight days.
 - A new Azure storage account that's added to an already discovered subscription is discovered within 24 hours or less.
 - A new AWS S3 bucket or GCP storage bucket that's added to an already discovered AWS account or Google account is discovered within 48 hours or less.
+- Sensitive data discovery for storage is conducted locally within your region.
+This ensures that your data doesn't leave your region.
+Only resource metadata, such as files, blobs, buckets names, detected sensitivity labels, and the names of identified Sensitive Information Types (SITs), are transferred to Defender for Cloud.

 For databases: